The Saskatchewan Co-operative Superannuation Fund is established at the Consumers' Co-operative Refinery in Regina.

 Photo: Shaunavon Credit Union, 1977.By 1976, employee membership reaches almost 10,000.
 Similarly, assets under administration increase from not quite $20 million in 1968 to more than $62 million.

 Today, the Co-operative Superannuation Society serves as trustee and administrator of the CSS Pension Plan - one of Canada's largest defined contribution pension plans.
-The Plan holds approximately $4.6 billion in total assets on behalf of members.
+The Plan holds over $5B in total assets on behalf of members.

 *Photos courtesy of the Centre for the Study of Co-operatives, University of Saskatchewan